Taff's Well: Transport

 Taffs Well railway station, which opened in 1863, is on the Rhondda and Merthyr Lines.
 Services are provided by Transport for Wales northbound to Treherbert, Aberdare and Merthyr Tydfil via Pontypridd, and southbound to Cardiff Queen Street and Cardiff Central.
 The average journey time to Cardiff Central is 20 minutes at a frequency of six trains per hour.

 Stagecoach South Wales bus service 132 between Maerdy and Cardiff Central bus station stops in the village every 15 minutes at peak times.

 The A470 road runs through the village between Cardiff Bay (9 mi south) and Llandudno (179 mi north).
 Taff's Well is 2 mi north of junction 32 (Cardiff North) of the M4 motorway.

-There are plans to integrate Taff's Well into the South Wales Metro.
+Taff's Well(since Nov 2025) is the main hub and maintenance HQ for the South Wales Metro.

 The former Walnut Tree Viaduct ran across the Taff Valley to the south of Taff's Well.
 Two of the support columns remain standing.